Contact Sigma Theta Tau

 Alpha Iota Chapter awards funds each year to provide support for worthy nursing research studies.
 Allocation of funds is based upon the applicant’s eligibility, the quality of the proposed research, the proposed budget and the rationale given for the need.
 Preference is given to Alpha Iota members if other attributes are equal.

 The Research Committee evaluates applications by blind review.
 A recipient who fails to complete the proposed study will be expected to return the amount awarded.
 Guidelines and applications are available below in PDF format.
 Applications are accepted May 1 and November 15 every year.
-For questions, please contact Deidre Wipke-Tevis, PhD, RN.
+For questions, please contact LeeAnne Sherwin, PhD, MS, FNP-BC.